ZigzagSecurity/survival-guide-radare2/crackme1.md

-# Survival guide to radare2 // PART 1
+# Survival guide to radare2 // crackme1

 For the first guide I will use a challenge from the picoCTF 2018.
 It's really simple and easy to understand.